Dyson V8 Absolute Cord-Free Stick Vacuum for $250 - 21473001

 That's $5 less than buying the bare tool.
 Buy Now at Home Depot

-That's a $20 drop from our mention from last week and the best price we could find now by $60.
-Buy Now at Amazon
+All-time low and the price we could find by $10.
+Buy Now at eBay

-Thanks to the Rakuten credit, it's $19 under our October mention and $231 under the best price we could find for a new one today.
-Buy Now at Rakuten
+That's the best price we could find by $111.
+Buy Now at Walmart

-Thanks to the $47.25 in Rakuten points, that's $47 under our mention from last week, $47 less than what you'd pay at Rakuten direct, and the best deal we've seen for this vacuum.
-Buy Now at Rakuten

 Sign In or Register

-Note: Update: Apply coupon code "JUMBOSAVE" to drop the price to $191.24.
-Buy Now at eBay